-Once she learned how to reduce carbs to lower her insulin and control her blood sugar, she was finally able to reach her goal weight—something she hadn’t been able to do in 20 years.
+Once she learned how to reduce carbs to lower her Fat Storing Hormone and control her blood sugar, she was finally able to reach her goal weight—something she hadn’t been able to do in 20 years.

 Graun found Dr. Berg while scrolling through Facebook.
 She began to watch his videos because she already was interested in keto and intermittent fasting.
 His advice only furthered her progress.
 Because of his tips, she now eats more vegetables instead of “keto-friendly” processed foods.

 “I love that Dr. Berg stresses the importance of nutrient-dense food.
 That is very important for anyone following a keto lifestyle,” said Graun.
 “Dr. Berg also helped me figure out my sensitivity to nut products.
 I still lost weight while incorporating these foods into my diet; however, I didn’t always feel as great as I could have.”

 Her support network is large.
 Her husband follows a keto diet as well—and that makes family cooking easier.
 She has also created an online support system, through social media and her website, called “Eating Fat is the New Skinny.”

 Graun has lost 110 pounds (50 kg) since starting on keto, and now she’s maintaining at that weight.
 “Once I found what works for my body, weight loss became easy,” she said.
 “I feel like I am aging in reverse, both in the way I look and how I feel.”
 She has fully eliminated all of her chronic health issues, has tons of energy to play with her young kids, and no longer spends her days obsessing over food.